 • Moors.
 Although the majority of the figures in the centre panel are white, it does include a couple of dark-skinned people.
 In mediaeval Europe, black people were a rare sight, and the then prevailing views of Africans in particular were quite negative.
 The people of the Low Countries had little knowledge of countries outside Europe.
-Dark people were associated with debauchery, lack of civilisation and loose morals - anything exotic was put on a par with sexuality.
+Dark skinned people were associated with debauchery and loose morals - although as we have seen most, if not all, people had the same associations.
+Anything exotic was equated with sexuality.
 It is hard to tell why exactly Bosch chose to include these figures, as he may also have wished to represent the diverse quality of God's creation.
-Or maybe it's a bit of both.